DEAL-US/AYNEXT/README.md

 The following files with format examples are provided: "WN11.txt" and "mockup-results.txt", corresponding to the input of the DataGen and ResTest tools.

 This software is licensed under the GPLv3 licence.
-It has been developed for the article "AYNEC: All You Need for Evaluating Completion Techniques in Knowledge Graphs", sent for the ESWC19 conference and currently under revision.
+It is presented in the article "AYNEC: All You Need for Evaluating Completion Techniques in Knowledge Graphs", sent for the ESWC19 conference and currently under revision.